-You may have taken out personal insurance policies, such as income and mortgage protection, or life or trauma insurance, before you were diagnosed with cancer.
+You may have taken out personal insurance policies, such as income protection or total and permanent disability, before you were diagnosed with cancer.
 Usually this will mean you do not need to inform the insurer about your cancer diagnosis until you renew your policy or change your level of cover.
 However, it is a good idea to check your insurance policy to see what it says about disclosing health issues.
 Insurance companies are allowed to refuse cover, but only on reasonable grounds.
 This does not include health insurance – it is unlawful to be denied health insurance.

 Travel insurance can be a major concern for people with cancer or who have had cancer.
 Insurance companies may view you as more of a risk.
 They may believe that you’re more likely to get sick and require treatment while you’re travelling, need to return home for treatment, or cancel your trip due to illness.